Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 An online business management degree can prepare students with skills for a number of management positions, which can be found in a wide variety of industries.

-According to the Bureau of Labor Statistics (BLS), overall employment in management occupations is projected to grow 8% from 2021 to 2031, which is faster than the average for all occupations, resulting in about 883,900 new management jobs over the decade.
+According to the Bureau of Labor Statistics (BLS), overall employment in management occupations is projected to see 1.1 million openings each year from 2022 to 2032.

 An undergraduate business management degree can help students develop skills necessary for management positions.
 Some businesses may desire candidates who have completed a business management degree program at the master’s level.